A question I get asked a lot is “what are the most common traits of a successful real estate investor?”

 To be the most successful in property investment you need to take calculated risks.
 This is very different from gambling on property projects.
 You need to do your homework and crunch the numbers to make an assessment as to whether a project is worth going for or not.

 There is always uncertainty in property investment.
 House prices change a lot and so do rent rates.
-Perfect property projects don’t exist and you will always find yourself taking calculated risks.
+Perfect real estate projects don’t exist and you will always find yourself taking calculated risks.
 If you approach this properly and keep your finger on the pulse then you should be successful with your projects.

 Almost all of the properties that I purchase require renovation work to some extent.
 You will probably be in the same situation and estimating the cost of renovation work can be tricky especially if you are going to use different independent contractors.
 Take them out to the property before you buy it and ask them to provide you with a quote.